Click for homepage

 SIGABA USA

 During WWII, SIGABA was the US' answer to Enigma.
 Developed in the late 1930s as a joint effort of the US Army and US Navy, it was used for high-level traffic.
-The machine had 15 cipher wheels – 10 large ones and 5 smnaller ones – and was more complex than Enigma or Typex.
+The machine had 15 cipher rotors – 10 large ones and 5 smnaller ones – and was more complex than Enigma or Typex.

 For allied communication during WWII, the machine was downgraded to the so-called Combined Cipher Machine (CCM), so that it became compatible with it British counterpart: Typex CCM.
 In 1952, it was replaced by KL-7.